NATIVE NEW ENGLAND GARDEN

 Smooth, bushy perennial with numerous elongated terminal clusters of yellow pea-like flowers.

 A popular and showy perennial, it has clusters of lavender, pink or white flowers, looking like ragged pompoms.
 Blooming 2-5 feet, it is aromatic, smelling like mint with the leaves used to make mint tea.
+(Mass Native)

 - Use less fertilizers and pesticides - or none at all